eatgrass/obsidian-pomodoro-timer/README.md

 -   **Status Bar Display**: Monitor your progress directly from Obsidian's status bar to keep focusing.
 -   **Daily Note Integration**: Automatically log your sessions in your daily notes for better tracking.

+## Notification

+### Custom Notification Sound

+1. Put the audio file into your vault.
+2. Set its path ralative to the vault's root.
+   For example: your audio file is in `AudioFiles` and named `notification.mp3`, your path would be `AudioFiles/notification.mp3`.
+   **Don't forget the file extension (like `.mp3`, `.wav` etc.).**
+3. Click the `play` button next to the path to verify the audio

 ## Log

 ### Log Format